 How are groups decided?

 Members of The Loop will pitch ideas for shows.
 A number of those shows will be selected.
 Selections will be based on the number of people in The Loop, their availability, and the available performance slots.
-The Loop’s Artistic Director and Steering Committee will divide the members of The Loop into groups to perform one of the selected show pitches.
+Loop members will be divided into groups to perform one of the selected show pitches.

 Photo Credit: Yolanda Suarez